csc-training/esiwace-summerschool-2024/B2/ICON/docs/intro-to-ICON.md

 - Groups 3 and 4: Multiply the GHG concentrations by four
 - Groups 5 and 6: Add 4 K to the ocean temperature reported to the atmosphere.
 - Groups 7 and 8: Combine the effects of group 3/4 and 5/6
-- Groups 9 and 10: Run the model as-is

 Groups with even numbers, add 0.01 PPM (parts per million) to the CO2 concentration.